rust-bitcoin/rust-bitcoin/io/README.md

 to export a minimal version of `std::io`'s traits which we use in `rust-bitcoin` so that we can support `no-std` applications.

-These traits are not one-for-one drop-ins, but are as close as possible while still implementing `std::io`'s traits without unnecessary complexity.
+These traits are not one-to-one drop-ins, but are as close as possible while still implementing `std::io`'s traits without unnecessary complexity.